Your privacy is important to us!

 Toronto, Ontario M4W 1A8

-Central East CCAC adheres to the 10 internationally accepted privacy principles that guide us in safeguarding personal health information.
+Central East LHIN adheres to the 10 internationally accepted privacy principles that guide us in safeguarding personal health information.

-Central East CCAC has assigned an individual to serve as Privacy Officer and has privacy policies and procedures in place.
+Central East LHIN has assigned an individual to serve as Privacy Officer and has privacy policies and procedures in place.

 2. Identifying Purposes

-Central East CCAC ensures that individuals know the purpose for which personal information is required prior to collection, use, or disclosure of the information.
+Central East LHIN ensures that individuals know the purpose for which personal information is required prior to collection, use, or disclosure of the information.

 Consent is sought and obtained for the collection, use, or disclosure of any personal health information as required under legislation.